safatanc/safatanc-connect-core/docs/api-spec.md

 }
 ```

 **Note:** Upon successful registration, a verification email is automatically sent to the user's email address with instructions to verify their account.
+Email sending happens asynchronously and won't delay the API response.

 #### Login with email/password